 Soy milk comes from soybeans, making it a good, low-calorie milk alternative.
 However, Yeral Patel, MD, a functional medicine physician in Newport Beach, California, explains that most of the soy produced in the United States comes from genetically modified plants.
 This means that we're still susceptible to hormonal effects unless we're drinking non-GMO soy milk.
 Additionally, the jury is still out on whether or not soy milk affects the thyroid hormone.
 "It is still recommended that those with a tendency towards hypothyroidism avoid it," says Luiza Petre, MD, a New York City-based cardiologist and weight management specialist.
 "Its use in baby formulas also remains unanswered with American Academy of Pediatrics, warranting more research."

-Despite the fact that lactose-free milk does not contain the sugar present naturally in milk (lactose), it can still contain hormones, as well as other added sugars, preservatives, and antibiotics—and may cause the same level of hormonal disruption as regular milk, explains Patel.
+Despite the fact that lactose-free milk does not contain the sugar present naturally in milk (lactose), it can still contain hormones—and may cause the same level of hormonal disruption as regular milk, explains Patel.
 "The only difference is that the lactose protein (a natural sugar found in milk products) is removed from the milk so that those who are intolerant to lactose protein can safely consume it," she says.

 Almond milk is pretty simple—it comes from soaked almonds.
 It's also hormone-free and in unsweetened form, contains less saturated fat and calories than milk, explains Patel—which makes it one of the safer options in the context of hormonal disruption.
 "Those with nut allergies or sensitivities should be cautious about consuming almond milk for obvious reasons," she warns.